gSchool/intro-to-javascript/readme.md

 => 1.4.14
 ```

 Now you may use NPM to install Ember.
 Don't forget to use the -g flag.
-This installs the
+This installs the package globally.

 ```
 npm install -g ember-cli